 Similarly, if there is a quantity of five in the cart, which is over the volume and weight of the large box, then the extra large box will be used as there is sufficient capacity.

 Removing the larger boxes from the list of possible boxes for PRODUCT A will use multiples of the smaller boxes.
-If you don’t want to remove the larger boxes because you use them elsewhere, you can create a Dimensional Rule to restrict PRODUCT A to only pack in the smaller boxes.
+If you don’t want to remove the larger boxes because you use them elsewhere, you can create a Packing Rule to restrict PRODUCT A to only pack in the smaller boxes.